-Introduction to Cultural Studies in Latin America and the Caribbean ethnicity.
+Introduction to Cultural Studies in Latin America and the Caribbean

+This course will introduce the analysis of culture as a concept, practice, and form of representation.
+It will provide analytical and methodological tools to discuss various cultural forms and develop critical skills in analyzing race and ethnicity.
 Particular attention will be placed on issues of representation and the notion of cultural difference(s).
 The theoretical and critical texts studied will represent diverse geographical and cultural locations, emphasizing materials that explore cultural issues in the context of Latin American, the Caribbean, Afro-Latinxs, and Latinxs.